-- 1. Project ranking will be based on answers given to the application questions and the associated cost estimate worksheets.
-Grant contracts will be awarded to the highest ranked proposals.
-Following the ranking, each applicant will be notified of their funding status. - 2.
+- 1. Following grant ranking, each applicant will be notified of their funding status. - 2.
 Projects meriting funding consideration, but not at the requested amount, may be offered reduced awards. - 3.
 The agreement, along with associated certifications and assurances (award checklist included with the contract), must be signed by the successful grant recipient and returned within ten working days after receiving the contract.